jie65535/awesome-balatro/README.md

 ## Mods (Require [**Lovely**](https://github.com/ethangreen-dev/lovely-injector))

 ### Decks
-- [Buffoon Deck](https://thunderstore.io/c/balatro/p/JoStro/json) - Simple custom deck that gives you a Jumbo Buffoon Pack at the start of a run. by [@JoStro](https://thunderstore.io/c/balatro/p/JoStro/)
+- [Buffoon Deck](https://thunderstore.io/c/balatro/p/JoStro/Buffoon_Deck/) - Simple custom deck that gives you a Jumbo Buffoon Pack at the start of a run. by [@JoStro](https://thunderstore.io/c/balatro/p/JoStro/)

 ### Functional
 - [Brainstorm](https://github.com/OceanRamen/Brainstorm) | [discord](https://discord.com/channels/1116389027176787968/1242974974701080617) - Brainstorm allows for super-fast rerolling through the use of an in-game key bind. by [@OceanRamen](https://github.com/OceanRamen)
 - [Talisman](https://github.com/MathIsFun0/Talisman) | [discord](https://discord.com/channels/1116389027176787968/1241172556849876993) - Talisman is a mod for Balatro that increases the score cap from ~10^308 to ~10^10^308, allowing for endless runs to go past "naneinf" and Ante 39. by [@MathIsFun_](https://github.com/mathisfun0)

 ### GUI
+- [Malverk](https://github.com/Eremel/Malverk) - Malverk is an all-in-one texture manager.
+With an inbuilt API for AltTextures and TexturePacks, Malverk integrates a simple UI to customise which textures are applied to your game whenever you wish. by [@Eremel_](https://github.com/Eremel)
 - [Planet Card Cash-Out Mod](https://github.com/antler5/Balatro-Planet-Card-Cash-Out-Mod) [discord](https://discord.com/channels/1116389027176787968/1331076935362547833) - "Use" a planet card while the cash-out animations play. by [@antler5](https://github.com/antler5)

 ### Jokers